rexliu3/StockTradingBotCloud/README.md

   <img width="400" height="300" src="images/screenshot.png">
 </p>

-Python program that learns stock movement based on past and current data and buy/sells stocks accordingly
-* Implemented Alpaca Trading API to import data and create buy/sell orders
+Python program that learns stock movement based on past and current data and buy/sells stocks accordingly.
+Implemented with the Alpaca Trading API to import data and create buy/sell orders, the AI software can predict future movements of stocks and place orders automatically.
+It's also deployed to the Google Cloud Storage to run infinitely on Google Cloud.
-* Designed AI software to predict the movement of stocks based on past data and current trends; creates buy/sell orders accordingly
-* Uploaded program to Google Cloud Storage to run infinitely on Google Cloud
-* Developed with Keras, Sklearn, Numpy, Pandas, and threading

 ### Built With
 * [Python](https://www.python.org/)